-To avoid legal challenge to the Council, and to protect yourself:
+To avoid legal challenge to the council, and to protect yourself:

-do not take anything that belongs to the Council (even waste food or material, unless properly authorised in advance)
+- do not take anything that belongs to the council, even waste food or material, unless properly authorised in advance - take care to avoid waste, loss, or damage to council property - ensure you have permission, and suitable insurance, before you make private use of council property or equipment and then only use it appropriately - ensure you have permission from your manager before taking or using council vehicles for private journeys, this includes journeys at lunchtime or between work and home - where intellectual property of the council e.g. reports, designs, software developments has been created in the course of an employee's normal duties, it remains the property of the council and should not be passed on to third parties.
+Similar principles apply to copyright of council publications - you must not attempt to gain access to any information resource for which you do not have authorisation - never use your own software on council equipment - never send or forward offensive written or visual material via the council's e-mail service, neither internally nor externally, and always report it immediately to your manager if you receive one

-- take care to avoid waste, loss or damage to Council property - ensure you have permission (and suitable insurance) before you make private use of Council property or equipment and then only use it appropriately - ensure you have permission from your manager before taking or using Council vehicles for private journeys (this includes journeys at lunchtime or between work and home) - where intellectual property of the Council e.g. reports, designs, software developments has been created in the course of an employees normal duties, it remains the property of the Council and should not be passed on to third parties.
-Similar principles apply to copyright of Council publications - you must not attempt to gain access to any information resource for which you do not have authorisation - never use your own software on Council equipment - never send or forward offensive written or visual material via the Council's e-mail service (neither internally nor externally) and always report it immediately to your manager if you receive one - do not use the e-mail service for unnecessary e-mails or any which are not connected with your work and never send or forward personal 'e-mail shots' or 'chain e-mails' - comply with the Council's contract procedure rules, e-mail, electronic communication, internet/ intranet acceptable use, information security, anti-fraud and corruption policies and financial procedure rules (copies are available on the Council's intranet)
+- do not use the e-mail service for unnecessary e-mails or any which are not connected with your work and never send or forward personal 'e-mail shots' or 'chain e-mails' - comply with the council's contract procedure rules, e-mail, electronic communication, internet, intranet acceptable use, information security, anti-fraud and corruption policies and financial procedure rules, copies are available on OneSpace

-8 Misconduct
+Misconduct